-Car Warranty Robocalls and How to Stop Them
+Stop Car Warranty Scams: How to Stop Robocalls [97% Success]

 Car extended warranty robocalls are not the only ones plaguing our mobile devices and landlines, but they are dangerous because they sound plausible, and many people fall for them.
 What you should be aware of is that robocalls are getting quite good at being convincing, so we all need to take extra care of how we handle them.